 - Golden Delicious

-You'll often see sweet apples paired with sharp cheeses on appetizer platters.
+You'll often see sweet apples paired with sharp cheeses on a cheeseboard.

-Then, there are the apples that fall in between, not quite sweet and not quite tart, including:
+There are the apples that fall somewhere in the middle; not quite sweet and not quite tart, including:

 - Ginger Gold